Procession for Divorce

 Going through a divorce is a difficult, emotional time in most people’s lives.
 It also can be very expensive if you end up in protracted litigation, a trial, and an appeal.
-In the last five years the courts have tried to streamline the process by implementing an Early Case Management Program.
+In the last seven years the courts have tried to streamline the process by implementing an Early Case Management Program.
 The program is designed to encourage court intervention within three to four weeks of the filing of a case.

 After a case is filed an Initial Case Management Conference (ICMC) is scheduled with the judge or referee that will be assigned to your case (except in Dakota County where you do not receive an assigned judge).
 This hearing is normally scheduled within a month after the filing of the case with the court.
 The purpose of the ICMC hearing is to meet your judicial officer and have his or her immediate input into the process and your case.
 Normally at this hearing the parties are barred from bringing any motions, but are required to submit some general financial data and other background information, including information about children, the issues, assets and income.